SynapseMedia/nucleus/docs/reference/processing/engines.md

 # Engines

 The engines are adapter classes that facilitate the interaction with underlying libraries, simplifying the processing of multimedia resources.
-Each engine establishes a contract through an interface, which allows for the extension to new engines, as well as smooth uniform communication and collaboration among the different components of the pipeline.
+Each engine establishes a contract through an interface, which allows for the extension to new engines, as well as smooth uniform communication and collaboration.

+::: nucleus.sdk.processing.engines
+    handler: python
+    options:
+      annotations_path: source
+      docstring_style: sphinx
+      show_root_toc_entry: false
+      show_root_heading: false